thejpster/website/content/blog/blog-2025-03-22/index.md

 It's a high-end desktop workstation with 3D graphics.
 If you read [osnews.com](https://www.osnews.com), it's pretty much the model before the end-of-the-line Visualize C8000 [Thom intends to try and actually use for a week](https://www.osnews.com/story/141394/t2-linux-takes-weird-architectures-seriously-including-my-beloved-pa-risc/).

 I wasn't meaning to buy two PA-RISC machines, but the vendor made me an offer I couldn't refuse - and I mean, just look at it.
 It nails the turn-of-the-millenium 'high end workstation' vibe.
-This machine was apparently running a server for Virgin Media up until very recently.
+This machine was apparently running as a server for Virgin Media up until very recently.
+I hear that Transport for London also has a lot of PA-RISC gear.

 The tech specs are: